tczerminski/blog/content/posts/protobuf.md

 * **Deserialization is no longer a hotspot.** In the previous profile, deserialization was eating a large chunk of allocations.
 With the tailored unmarshaller, its footprint is down to just ~2%.
 * **`proto.Marshal` still dominates.** The serialization path remains the single biggest contributor to allocation pressure.
 This makes sense — Remote Write still requires encoding back into protobuf wire format when shipping samples, and the encoder is still generic.
-* **Compression is non‑trivial.** Zstd compression shows up prominently in the profile.
+* **Compression is non‑trivial.** ZSTD compression shows up prominently in the profile.
 While not the focus of this experiment, it’s a reminder that in end‑to‑end pipelines, serialization and compression overheads often dominate CPU and memory.

 ### Key takeaway